...

 Want A Career Change In Your 30s?
 What You Need To Know

-But what about picking a new career path in your 30s?
-Is it common?
-What are good reasons to change careers — and reasons not to?
-How do you do it — even without experience in your new field?
+But what about picking a new career in your 30s?
+What are good reasons to change careers — and not to?
+How do you do it — even without work experience in a different field?

 Should I Get A New Job In The Same Industry — Or Change Careers?
 3 Ways To Decide

-If you’re struggling to decide if the problem is your job, your employer, or your entire field of work — here’s where to start.
+If you can’t decide whether the problem is your current job, your company, or your entire field of work — here’s where to start.

 1. Make A Love And Hate List

-Try to move beyond whatever one-off annoyances happened recently.
-Instead, stick with patterns aspects of the job that irritate you daily or weekly, and are likely to keep happening.
+Get specific about what really bugs you!
+Try to move beyond one-off annoyances.
+Instead, stick with patterns aspects of your current position that irritate you often.

 Feminine-presenting hands with orange fingernails type on a MacBook.
 The laptop sits on a woodgrain counter in the sunshine, surrounding by plants, a stack of notebooks, and a tablet.

-When making lists, are you analog or digital?
+When making lists, do you prefer analog or digital?
 Go with whatever feels best to you.

 2. Think Back To The Beginning

-Were you interested in the mission, values, or core purpose of this particular company?
+Were you interested in the company’s mission, values, or core purpose?
 What about your job description and core duties?
+And when you landed this new job, did you feel good about it?

 Career Change In Your Late 30s: Yes Or No?

-If you’re worried about moving from Director or VP to an entry-level position, I get it — you just need to determine your priorities and values to decide if that’s the right move for you, or not.
-There’s no universal “right answer” to that, just like there’s no one definition of a successful career change.
+Worried about taking a pay cut?
+Or that a career change will demote you to an entry-level position?
+Your priorities and values will help you decide the right move.
+There’s no universal “right answer,” just like there’s no one definition of a successful career change.
 The only person who can define your success is you!

-4 Good Reasons For A Career Change At 30 And Beyond
+4 Good Reasons to Start Exploring A Career Change At 30+

-Why shake things up in your professional life?
-Well, here are a few great reasons.
+Why shake up your professional life?
+Here are some great reasons.

 1. You Need a New Challenge

-I touched marketing, client work, executive leadership, HR, admin, event planning, minor design touch-ups, business planning, running booths at conferences… almost every little thing.
+My title changed 4+ times.
+I touched marketing, client work, executive leadership, HR, admin, event planning, minor design touch-ups, business planning, running booths at conferences… almost everything.
 (Hello, transferable skills!)

-And one of my biggest key takeaways was this:
+And one of my biggest takeaways was this:

-If I can gain hands-on experience and have the chance to hone unique skills in so many areas of a business… and STILL feel unfulfilled… then it wasn’t my employer or my job that was the problem.
+If I can gain this much experience, hone so many unique skills, climb the ladder, and STILL feel unfulfilled… then my job wasn’t the problem.

-It was the industry — or rather, how misaligned I personally felt with the industry.
+It was the industry — or rather, how misaligned I felt in that industry.

 There’s nothing wrong with agency life, if that’s your thing (see also: “strong sense of urgency”).
 But no matter how many new responsibilities I took on, new areas of the business I explored, and new titles I obtained, it was never going to be my thing.

-I didn’t need a lowercase “new challenge” within my field.
-I needed a capital-N New, capital-C Challenge in a new industry.
+I didn’t need a lowercase “new challenge” within the field I’d worked for a decade.
+I needed a New Challenge in a New Field.

-If that resonates with you, it sounds like you need a New Challenge, too.
+If that resonates with you, you might need one, too.

 Feminine-presenting hands with pink nail polish and gold gemstone ring.
 One hand holds an Apple phone while the other hovers near a Macbook keyboard, which sits on a woodgrain counter.

 Agency life is like: Yo, dawg — I heard you like working, so I put work on your phone so you can work while you work.
-(I’m dating myself with this reference, but IYKYK.)
+(I’m dating myself with this reference — elder millennials, you get it!)

 2. You Want To Pursue Your Passion

-That wasn’t my experience — I had no clue what I wanted to do next!
-But I can only imagine how much more urgent changing careers would have felt for me if I knew exactly what my “calling,” “purpose,” or “passion” was — and just needed to make the leap to get there.
+I can only imagine how much more urgent changing careers would’ve felt if I knew what my “calling,” “purpose,” or “passion” was.

-So if you know what your dream job is, and your passion is urging you to go after it, you’re halfway there.
-You have a solid foundation for a career change at 30, or any age, because you already know what type of work will be highly rewarding for you!
-Your new career is waiting.
+If you know your ideal new role, and your passion is urging you to go after it, you’re halfway there.
+You have a solid foundation for a career change at 30, or any age, because you already know the new career you want — it’s just a matter of making it happen.

 3. You Want A Salary Bump (Eventually)